Back

 In conclusion

-It will be a question of formalizing this information in clear BIM documentation (Charter, Agreement, BIM requirements), centralizing all the elements structuring a BIM approach.
+In summary, defining work formats and software specific to your approach, uses and objectives is essential to ensure effective collaboration.
+It will be a question of formalizing this information in clear BIM documentation (Charter, Agreement, BIM Specifications), centralizing all the elements structuring a BIM approach.
+To do this, it will be a question of setting up your team with human resources specialized in BIM, and/or to be accompanied!